rachelleperez/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This repository contains the back-end portion of the What to Wear (WTWR) application found [HERE](https://github.com/rachelleperez/se_project_react).
+This repository contains the back-end portion of the What to Wear (WTWR) application found [HERE](https://github.com/rachelleperez/se_project_react) with can be found in [wtwr.soon.it](https://wtwr.soon.it/).
 The application outputs the weather and appropriate clothing item recommendations based on a specific location.

 This back-end portion represents the server side of the app which receives and processes API calls related to: